etsuprun/halefdocs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We assume that you are familiar with:

-- Using git and through directories on your computer using the command line—either through git bash on Windows or a terminal window on Mac/Linux.
+- Using git or another version control system
+- Using the shell / command prompt terminal to run scripts

 To learn about git and command line basics, check out the `git tutorial`_.

 - Using regular expressions, which we use to search for patterns in the users' responses.
 For an introduction to regular expressions, we recommend the `RegexOne tutorial`_.